starling021/rat-n/README.md

 ***

-# Building payloads (macOS/iOS)
+# Mouse Payloads (macOS/iOS)

 ![payloads](https://user-images.githubusercontent.com/54115104/71771319-483fbf00-2f39-11ea-8ab5-0f64551b9455.png)

-    Mouse payloads are executed on the target machine.
+    Mouse Payloads are executed on the target machine.
 The payload first sends over instructions for getting and sending back device details to our server and then chooses the appropriate executable to establish a secure remote control session.